top of page

 1. Burnout Doesn’t Always Look Like Falling Apart

-That’s burnout, too—and it hides behind perfectionism, overachievement, and chronic overcommitment.
+That’s burnout, too.
+It hides behind perfectionism, overachievement, and chronic overcommitment.

 2. Your Brain Wasn’t Designed to Run on Empty